MasonMassyJames/CollatzConjecture/README.md

 Else this info if the request is invalid or an error occured:
 ```
 "error_code" : the code number of the error (list of errors below)
-"message" : a string message related to the specific error occurred
+"message" : a string message related to the specific error occured
 ```

 ### **Example of successful request without limit parameter**